miracle2k/android2po/README.rst

     $ a2po --android ../my-resources COMMAND

-The script automatically process all the languages found in your resource directory.
+The script automatically processes all the languages found in your resource directory.

 Initial setup